Nsala of Wala in the Nsongo District: Historical background

-Assessment of the local situation by the missionaries of Baringa
+Local situation

 John Harris, husband of Alice Harris, provided testimony before the Commission of Inquiry into Crimes in the Congo, an entity appointed by Leopold in 1904.
 "So far as we are aware, no single sentry had ever been punished by the State till 1904 for the many murders committed in this district."
-Edgar Stannard, a medical missionary in Baringa, informed the Commission that the ABIR guards had utilised Albini rifles, which they were legally prohibited from carrying, to suppress riots in Nsongo.
-Harris and Stannard additionally indicated that ABIR administrators had guards flogged if they had not killed a sufficient number of people.
+Edgar Stannard, a medical missionary in Baringa, informed the Commission that the Abir guards had utilised Albini rifles, which they were legally prohibited from carrying, to suppress riots in Nsongo.
+Harris and Stannard additionally indicated that Abir administrators had guards flogged if they had not killed a sufficient number of people.
 John Harris stated in 1905 that the guards in the Nsongo district were known for engaging in cannibalistic practices.

-Edgar Stannard recounts statements by Nsongo residents indicating that guards from the area were originally deployed but were subsequently relieved of their duties and disarmed by "the white man" due to their failure to kill "their own people".
+Stannard recounted statements by Nsongo residents indicating that guards from the area were originally deployed but were subsequently relieved of their duties and disarmed by "the white man" due to their failure to kill "their own people".
 They were then replaced by guards from areas known for cannibalism.
 Robert M. Burroughs posits that Harris's characterisation of the guards as "ignorant, uncivilized and to a large extent cannibal" represents an instance of a comparatively progressive-minded individual adopting the idioms of the defenders of the Free State, thereby problematising the missionaries' narratives of indigenous statements as an expression of the missionaries' point of view, set against the backdrop of their opposition to many expressions of cultural autonomy.